apurvamulay/ReCOVery/README.md

 ## Installation

 ###  Requirements:

- All the scripts are written in python and requires `python 3.6 +` to run.

  Twitter data is gathered using Twitter Developer account and API keys.
 The twitter developer account can be created at [https://developer.twitter.com/en].
 Once the account is created, you can create the app.
 On successful creation of the app, the keys will be  available in the `keys and tokens` section of the app.